Sari Hanafi: Sociological Approach

 Predominantly ethnographic in nature, Sari Hanafi's research methodology involves participant observation techniques, qualitative interviews, and focus groups, in addition to quantitative research methods such as surveys and network analysis.

 One aspect of Hanafi's sociological approach encompasses research on the Arab uprisings in the region since 2011 (see the special issue he co-edited about the Arab uprisings in International Sociology in 2015).

-Being a member of the French, Lebanese, Syrian and Palestinian Sociological Associations, as well as different regional and international associations, and having published several works on the production of knowledge, Hanafi's work reflects the internationalization of sociology and it's foundations in local contexts.
+Being a member of the French, Lebanese, Syrian and Palestinian Sociological Associations, as well as different regional and international associations, and having published several works on the production of knowledge, Hanafi's work reflects the internationalization of sociology and its foundations in local contexts.
 Hanafi further articulated antagonistic binary categories such as tradition/modernity, East/West, universalism/contextualism, as he organized a large international conference of 55 participants under the title Sociologies in Dialogue (Fourth ISA Conference of the Council of National Associations).
 In this conference, Hanafi argued for the internationalization of sociology, while simultaneously emphasizing the significance of local contexts within the field.
 Sociologies in Dialogue touches upon inequalities, protecting sociologists from violations, challenging hierarchies, and establishing interconnections between research and society.

 While Hanafi has found postcolonial theory useful in understanding our modernity, and especially knowledge production, his approach now is to criticize postcolonial studies as a discourse, specifically how it has been portrayed in the Arab region.
-More specifically, Hanafi shed light on postcolonial theory and it's role in understanding modernity and the production of knowledge.
+More specifically, Hanafi shed light on postcolonial theory and its role in understanding modernity and the production of knowledge.
 For instance, in his article Post-Colonialism vs Post-Authoritarianism: The Arab World and Latin America in Comparative Perspective, Hanafi discussed the intersection between sociology and the post-colonial studies, and how such links has not been without its problems.
 Hanafi further discussed the growing crisis within several sectors of the Arab left and those who embrace post-colonialism as a singular perspective.
-Hence, He suggests that such a postcolonial approach, should be complimented by what he calls an anti-authoritarian approach.
+Hence, he suggests that such a postcolonial approach, should be complimented by what he calls an anti-authoritarian approach.

 Therefore, Hanafi constructed two directions for a global sociology: supplementing the postcolonial approach with an anti-authoritarian approach, and theorizing post-secular society.
 Hanafi further delved into the topic in his article Global Sociology – Toward New Directions, published in Current Sociology.
 Hanafi highlighted the need to address the rise of illiberal democracies by intertwining analysis on colonialism and authoritarianism, and forming an applicable framework for tackling such global issues.